declancm/virtualenv-creator/README.md

 To run the script, the following command needs to be run from the script location:
 - source pyvenv.sh

-The script can be copied into the location where the python venv (or venvs) will be created so only '.' is required for the directory path input.
+The script can be copied into the location where the python venv (or venvs) will be created, so only '.' is required for the directory path input.